derobtw/basicdcbotstart/README.md

 # basicdcbotstart
-The start of a basic Discord Bot.
+A little start for a Discord Bot.